 Pushing mongo is the practice of pushing with your front foot and leaving your other foot close to the tail of the skateboard.
-It is a bad habit to develop but can be fixed quite easily early on.
+It is a bad habit to develop but can be fixed quite easily if you try to correct it early on.

 Why is pushing mongo on your skateboard a bad idea?
 There are several reasons: it’s slower, you’re less balanced, and it doesn’t look as good.